saucelabs-training/demonstration-csharp/DotnetCore/Sauce.Demo/Core.Selenium.Examples/WORKSHOP.md

 ## More resources

-We covered so much in a short period of time!
-Here are some more important resources
+We covered 10 days worth of training in 2 hrs!
+Here are some more important resources for future reference

 ℹ️ [Mobile automation training resources](https://github.com/saucelabs-training/demo-java/blob/master/TRAINING.md#mobile-automation-with-appium)